When Did the First iPhone Come Out?

 I did not own an iPhone in 2007.

 The first time I held an original iPhone was years later, inside a small mobile repair shop in Delhi.
-The owner pulled it from a cloth-wrapped drawer, not as a collectible, but as a reference device.
+The owner pulled it from a cloth-wrapped drawer.
+Not as a collectible.
+Not as something to sell.
+It was there as a reference.

-He repaired thousands of newer phones.
+He repaired thousands of newer phones every year.
 This one mattered because it marked the moment phones stopped feeling purely mechanical.

 By today’s standards, it felt limited.
 The screen was small.
 The camera was basic.
 There was no App Store.
 Yet the touchscreen responded with a kind of intention that even newer devices sometimes miss.

-That experience clarified why people still ask this question.
+That moment clarified why people still ask when the first iPhone came out.

 They are not only asking for a date.